-Required Course Texts & Materials • Čapek, R.U.R. • Achebe, Things Fall Anart • Marquez, One Hundred Years of Solitude • Hernandez, Maggie the Mechanic • Hopkinson, Brown Girl in the Ring • Satrapi, Persepolis • Lai, Salt Fish Girl • Okorafor, Who Fears Death • Nguyen, She Kills Monsters • Roanhorse, Trail of Lightning Shorter readings will be available via Blackboard. • Web access, an active Gmail account, and an active Ohio University email account.
+Required Course Texts & Materials

+Most texts are available online.
+Some games are available via Steam.
+Shorter readings will be available via Blackboard.
+Web access, an active Gmail account, and an active Ohio University email account.

+Requirements & Grading

+Course Requirements

-Course Requirements Presentation (10%) Creative Responses (10%) Response Papers (20%) Research Proposal (10%) Final Project (20%) Class Participation (30%) safe, respectful, but not necessarily comfortable space.
-While pushing boundaries and comfort zones are essential to critical thinking, making connections, and intellectual and personal freedom, see me with concerns and queries, for reasonable accommodations, and for further resources on campus.
-Requirements & Grading Your grade should not be the sole exigence or motivation for this class.
-It is the hope of the course that you walk away from ENG 3550 with something more.
+Response Papers (40%) Research Proposal (10%) Final Project (20%) Class Participation (30%) Your grade should not be the sole exigence or motivation for this class.
+It is the hope of the course that you walk away from ENG 3970T with something more.
 Find some pleasure and some edification and some knowledge from this class (or any class really) and success is usually not far behind.
 With that in mind, your grade will be a reflection of engagement, effort, close reading, critical thinking, writing, and participation.

-Critical Essay & Question Presentation (10%) You will be a required to sign up for an oral presentation (in small groups) during the course of the quarter.
-For your presentation, you will read the texts assigned for a particular week, research a scholarly essay relevant to the texts and course, distribute the essay to the class the week prior, generate a critical question or two, and get the class discussion started for the day.
-Creative Responses (10%) Not only will you be reading speculative and science fictions, you will write your own to explore and demonstrate the ideas and goals of the course.
-Over the course of the semester, you will complete a drawing, write a short-short story, and write a critical review.
-These creative responses will be evaluated on completion and your critical, thoughtful engagement with the prompts.
-Critical Response Papers (20%) Over the course of the semester, you will complete a number short, critical, analytical response papers.
-These single-spaced, one-page writings serve as close readings of, analyses of, and articulations of the texts and connections you see, read, and talk about in class.
+Critical Response Papers (40%)

+Over the course of the semester, you will complete a number short, critical, analytical response papers.
+These single-spaced, one-page writings serve as close readings of, analyses of, and articulations of the texts and connections you see, read, and talk about in the tutorial.
 These responses are more than just summaries or personal reactions and will be graded on clarity, focus, coherence, critique, and your ability to concisely formulate arguments.
-You will be required to generate a response paper approximately every other week for a minimum of 5, completing at least one per third of the course.
-Research Proposal Memo & Bibliography (10%) As part of your Final Project research and writing process, you must generate a 1-page research proposal in business memo format and a working bibliography.
+You will be required to generate a response paper approximately every other week for a minimum of 8.
+See the response paper prompt for more details.

+Research Proposal Memo & Bibliography (10%)

+As part of your Final Project research and writing process, you must generate a 1-page research proposal in business memo format and a working bibliography.
 You will also arrange for a conference with me to go over your proposal.
 The proposal and bibliography will be graded for clarity, detail, completion, and manuscript format.
 Your proposal and conference must be completed at least 4 weeks prior to the end of the semester.

+Final Paper/Project (20%)

-Final Project (20%) At the end of the semester, you will complete a Final Project that integrates what you have read, explored, and written about in your Response Papers, that draws on specific terms, concepts, or issues from the class, and that articulates the critical value of African American science fiction.
+By the end of the semester, you will complete a Final Project that integrates what you have read, explored, and written about in your Response Papers, that draws on specific terms, concepts, or issues from our discussions, and that articulates the critical value of electronic literature and digital narratives.
 The project asks you to make connections and to create an argument across different kinds of evidence and added research.
 Your final project can be a traditional research paper, a media production (which includes a substantive analytical component), or a hybrid of the two.
-"My imagination makes me human and makes me a fool; it gives me all the world and exiles me from it." --Ursula K. Le Guin

-"I have always imagined that Paradise will be a kind of library." -Jorge Luis Borges "I was attracted to science fiction because it was so wide open.
-I was able to do anything and there were no walls to hem you in and there was no human condition that you were stopped from examining." -Octavia Butler Participation and Preparedness (30%) Preparedness and participation forms a large component of your final grade.
+Participation and Preparedness (30%)

+Preparedness and participation forms a large component of your final grade.
 It is essential that you prepare for class, attend class, and participate.
 Missing class may seriously compromise your ability to do well in this class.
 Moreover, negative participation will hurt your participation grade.
-Participation is determined by 1) your respectful presence in class and interactions with me and others, 2) your willingness to discuss, comment, and ask questions, 3) your preparation for class, which includes bringing required materials to class and doing all of the assigned reading for class, 4) your engagement and collaboration in group work, presentations, office hours, and course events, and 5) your care and use of the class Blackboard-henceforth called the "class blog"-bookmark the address, check and comment regularly, once or twice a think of the blog an extension of week. and as class: https://blackboard.ohio.edu/webapps/blackboard/execute/courseMain? course id= 518755 1 Attendance
+Participation is determined by 1) your respectful presence in class and interactions with me and others, 2) your willingness to discuss, comment, and ask questions, 3) your preparation for class, which includes bringing required materials to class and doing all of the assigned reading for class, 4) your engagement and collaboration in group work, presentations, office hours, and course events, and 5) your care and use of the class Blackboard-henceforth called the "class blog"-bookmark the address, check and comment regularly, once or twice a think of blog an extension of week, and the as class: https://blackboard.ohio.edu/webapps/blackboard/execute/courseMain? course_id=527480_1